Badsworth/pfml_scripts/e2e/src/flood/deployment.md

 # How to run Element scripts

 - You need a `data` folder inside `src/flood`
-- The `data` folder needs to contain a `env.json` with the environment variables and a `claims.json` with all scenario data.
+- The `data` folder needs to contain a `claims.json` with all scenario data.
 - Now when you run `npm run flood:plan` it should go through all scenarios in that `claims.json` file and show steps it could possibly run.

 # Deploying Element scripts